Bradley Online Learning

 Danielle Sipsock, MD

-Child Psychiatrist at the Center for Autism and Developmental Disorders at Maine Behavioral Healthcare
+Child Psychiatrist at the Center for Autism and Developmental Disorders of Maine Behavioral Healthcare

 Danielle Sipsock, MD is a child psychiatrist at the Center for Autism and Developmental Disorders of Maine Behavioral Healthcare.
 She completed the Child and Adolescent Psychiatry Fellowship and the T32 Child Mental Health Research Fellowship at Brown in 2020.
 She has a research and clinical focus on autism spectrum disorders and co-occurring psychiatric conditions.
 Her research has been supported by multiple grants including the Thrasher Research Fund Early Career Award Program Grant and the Bailey’s Team for Autism Award, and during training she was the recipient of multiple awards including the International Society of Autism’s Research Student Award and AACAP’s Educational Outreach Award.
 She is currently developing an independent program of clinical research in ASD and plans to continue presenting and publishing her research findings.